updated on:

 Table of contents

 When it comes to measuring SaaS business growth, KPI and metrics are the main things you should look at.
 Traditional numeric records take much time, energy, and focus to analyze.
-SaaS analytics dashboard is an effective tool that tracks, analyses, and displays metrics and KPIs in a visually understandable form like charts, widgets, lists, and graphs.
-The biggest benefit of the dashboard is its simplicity.
+A SaaS analytics dashboard is an effective tool that tracks, analyses, and displays metrics and KPIs in a visually understandable form, like charts, widgets, lists, and graphs.
+The biggest benefit of the dashboard is its simplicity and ability to transform raw data into meaningful insights.

 Why do you need a SaaS dashboard?